Back

 • Identify many insect, disease, and fire hazard situations and their relationships to ecology and sustainability; and

-• Understand various federal, state, and local laws that govern land use and management.
+• Abide by various federal, state, and local laws that govern land use and management.

 Courses